Devanshi512/Fyyur/README.md

-# Fyyur
-Venue Booking Site for Artists
+# Fyyur: Venue Booking Site for Artists

 This project is a part of Udacity Full-Stack Nano Degree Program.
 Fyyur is a musical venue and artist booking site that facilitates the discovery and bookings of shows between local performing artists and available venues.
 This site lets you list new artists and venues, discover them, and list shows with artists as a venue owner.